Let’s pretend I’m reviewing your art portfolio in person at a Portfolio Day event.

 I usually write down some artists that I think you should look at.
 Sometimes I offer artist names for inspiration, but I mostly do this because I see something of their work in yours.
 This doesn’t mean that I don’t think your work is original.

 If you continue on the path to becoming a professional artist, people will compare your work to other artists.
-It doesn’t always feel good to have something original that you’ve made compared to something that’s already out there.
+It doesn’t always feel good to have something original and yours compared to something that’s already out there.
 But you should know what it means when someone compares your work to John Currin or Kota Ezawa or Alfred Steglitz.

 I also offer these artists names because I want you to look at them for yourself.
 I want you to decide if you see the similarities that I see.
-Choose whether you’re for or against that comparison.
+I want you to choose whether you’re for or against that comparison.
 If you’re for it, look at that artist and explore those similarities.
 But if you’re against it, do something about it, make some big changes.

 If I write a long list of artist names or an art history book, that usually means that I think you need to stop making art in a hole.

-What I mean by working in a hole
+What does making art in a hole mean?

 Inspiration has ebbs and flows.
 Sometimes you want to feed your eyes with hundreds of images and sometimes you’ll want to shut out the world and invent on your own.